 Regular flyers on the A350 may have already noticed this.
 The additional capacity means the IFE team can retain more programming each month, especially TV content.
-‘Cathay Pacific and Cathay Dragon have one of the largest TV libraries in the world specialising in complete boxsets.
+‘Cathay Pacific has one of the largest TV libraries in the world specialising in complete boxsets.
 Having great shows on for longer means passengers can come back and finish bingeing on a boxset during their next flight,’ says Cuthbert.

 The number of films the airline carries has already doubled over the past two years, which may have influenced the voters in the Apex Regional Passenger Choice Awards.
 The results were announced in March, with Cathay Pacific awarded Best IFE in Asia, reflecting both quantity and quality.

 ‘Our region is very tricky to programme for,’ says Cuthbert.
-‘Mainland China is a large market for us, but we need to cater for people on our diverse route network, too.’
+‘The Chinese mainland is a large market for us, but we need to cater for people on our diverse route network, too.’

 The Apex award recognises Cathay Pacific’s ‘curated’ philosophy, which means choosing the best movies out there – from the finest Hong Kong cinema to the Critics’ Choice collection.
 ‘Our IFE mentality has always been curated content.
 We don’t want to screen every single movie that’s made each month, but just the best,’ says Cuthbert.
 ‘We want to create collections that passengers can return to knowing that even if it’s a lesser-known title it will be good-quality content that’s worth trying.’